How to interpret the audit

 What matters here

-Rightlight6 is designed to highlight likely room problems, confidence-aware findings, and practical next moves.
-It should be treated as structured guidance, not as a certified or guaranteed verdict.
+Rightlight6 is designed to highlight likely room problems, findings with visible confidence levels, and practical next moves.
+Treat it as structured guidance, not as a certified or guaranteed verdict.

 Image quality, room coverage, lighting conditions, and what is visible on camera all affect the result.
 A room audit can point to likely causes, but it cannot replace professional assessment where safety, health, or building defects are involved.

 Clear terms make the site more trustworthy because they reduce fake certainty.
-The page should support honest use of the product rather than inflate what the audit can really know from room media alone.
+They should support honest use of the audit rather than inflate what room media alone can really show.